 Honoring Our Rivers Welcomes Student Writing and Artwork

-Last year, 600 students submitted to the project, with over 150 selected for publication and exhibition.
+Last year, over 1,000 students submitted entries to the anthology, and we distributed 4,000 copies to Oregon schools and libraries!
 This year, Honoring Our Rivers is working to further increase the number and diversity of submissions from around the state.
 The project is open to all Oregon students from kindergarten to 12th grade as well undergraduate students.
-The Honoring Our Rivers anthology is released to the public in April, in time for Earth Day, and a release celebration is scheduled for May at Powell’s City of Books in Portland.
+All schools and students are recognized for their participation.
+The Honoring Our Rivers anthology is released to the public in April, in time for Earth Day, and a release celebration is held in May at Powell’s City of Books in Portland.
 Additional readings and exhibits will follow throughout the summer and fall.

-“Honoring Our Rivers is a highly motivating learning project,” says Tom Webb, HOR’s project director.
+“Honoring Our Rivers is a highly motivating learning project,” says Tom Webb, former project director for HOR.
 “Not only do students learn about Oregon’s legacy of rivers, they take part in the process of submitting to a publication for public consideration, a real-world writing and art practice.
 HOR also supports teachers’ efforts to meet state standards in the arts, English and earth sciences.”
-All schools and students are recognized for their participation.

-Honoring Our Rivers accepting entries for 2014 edition
+Honoring Our Rivers 2014 Anthology